 And so we need God's written word to learn what God has done to save us from sin.
-Paul writes to Timothy these marvelous words - and how many of us aren't in the same position! - about "how from infancy you have known the holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
-All Scripture is God-breathed - that is, 'given by inspiration of God' - and is useful for teaching, rebuking, correcting and training in righteousness," 2 Timothy 3:15-16 (NIV)
+Paul writes to Timothy these marvelous words - and how many of us haven't been blessed to be in the same position! - about "how from infancy you have known the holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
+All Scripture is God-breathed - that is, "given by inspiration of God" (KJV) - and is useful for teaching, rebuking, correcting and training in righteousness," 2 Timothy 3:15-16 (NIV)